 Research also suggests that fidgeting can increase attention and memory, highlighting the positively productive nature of distraction.

 Fidgets for Different Environments:

 With the benefits of fidgeting made clear.
-We thought that we’d share our top fidgety picks for different environments where a good fidgeting session may be necessary!
+We thought we’d share our top fidgety picks for different environments where a good fidgeting session may be necessary!

-Fidgeting is definitely not just something for kids.
+Fidgeting is not just something for kids.
 People of all ages are afflicted with anxiety, stress and problems with distraction – and fidgets can be a great way to help deal with that.

-Or if you’re more of a lateral thinker, we’d recommend a Tangle.
+Or, if you’re more of a lateral thinker, we’d recommend a Tangle.
 It’s the right size for big hands and endlessly fidgety, making it a great partner for spreadsheet sessions, long meetings or commutes.

-Our sensory specialists have crafted a Silent Fidget Kit that’s perfect for school environments.
+Our sensory specialists have crafted a Silent Fidget Kit perfect for school environments.
 Each fidget in the kit has been chosen for its silent sensory and tactile values, so pupils can make the most of the fidgets without causing a disturbance.
 With five different fidgets inside to choose from, there is a lot of fidgety fun to have!